 - Driving too fast or slow for conditions or otherwise driving erratically

 While safety features are improving in newer vehicles due to crash testing and continual redesigns, that does not mean the cars are necessarily safer for older operators.
 In economy class, fuel-efficient vehicles, the windows may be smaller, which increases the potential for problems due to limited vision.
 The newer controls within a vehicle may be somewhat complicated and challenging to understand for an elderly driver, resulting in incorrect or dangerous use.Getting Unsafe Drivers off the Roads

 It is difficult to give up the independence that comes with being able to drive.
 Yet, it is also ultimately the responsibility of the driver to be safe on the road.
-If the drivers are aware that their physical or mental abilities are negatively affecting their ability to drive safely, they must seek other transportation methods.
+If the drivers know that their physical or mental abilities negatively affect their ability to drive safely, they must seek other transportation methods.
 Often, a loving family member will begin the transition for the elderly person – offering to drive or helping to find public transit routes.
 Without such intervention within the social circle of an elderly person, it becomes incumbent upon the licensing agencies to enact regulations to ensure that an elderly driver is not a danger to herself or others.

-Some states have guidelines for elderly drivers concerning the renewal of their driver's licenses.
+Some states have guidelines for elderly drivers concerning renewing their driver's licenses.
 For example, renewal testing may become more frequent after a certain age.
 A vision test or even a behind-the-wheel examination may be required.
 The California Department of Motor Vehicles requires anyone over 70 to renew their driver's license in person, and a vision test and a written test are required.